tinne26/ggfnt/specification.md

 - Feature flags:
 	- Small caps (lowercase displayed as smaller uppercase) (should be named "small-caps").
 	- Squeezing capital letters when they have accents.
-	- Numeric style (lining figures, oldstyle figures, proportional figures, tabular figures).
+	- Numeric style (lining figures, oldstyle figures, proportional figures, tabular figures) (TODO: this sounds like needing enums).
 	- Slashed zero.
 	- Superscript and subscript.